-”Rogue One’ Visual Effects Guru Defends Using Technology To Bring Back Dead Actor
+‘Rogue One’ Visual Effects Guru Defends Using Technology To Bring Back Dead Actor

 Kiri Hart also discussed the decision to use technology to incorporate a digital likeness of 19-year-old Carrie Fisher as Princess Leia Organa into the film, too.
 She insisted that you needed to see Leia Organa’s face right at the end of Rogue One to make the conclusion impactful.

-Kiri Hart explained,
+Kiri Hart explained.

 In her book Wishful Drinking Carrie Fisher detailed how she wanted her death to be reported, writing, via Vanity Fair, “I want it reported that I drowned in moonlight, strangled by own bra.”